openethereum/openethereum.github.io/Demo-PoA-tutorial.md

 ## 2. Choose your chain

 We will run a chain with Authority Round consensus engine.

-`"gasLimitBoundDivisor"` which determines gas limit adjustment has the usual Ethereum value
-`"stepDuration"` is set to at least 5 second block times
-`"authorities"` is empty right now since we are yet to create our authority accounts

-`"params"` standard for most chains

-`"genesis"` has some standard values for the Authority Round consensus

-`"accounts"` contains the standard Ethereum builtin contracts, these should be included to use the Solidity contract writing language
+First we need to create a basic chain spec with all required fields.

 ```
 {